panoptes/POCS/docs/pocs-overview.rst

 .. include:: pocs-alternatives.rst

 ..
 [1] Writing hardware simulators, while helpful for testing purposes, can also add significant overhead to a project.
 For major projects such as the LSST or TMT this is obviously a requirement.
 PANOPTES implements basic hardware simulators for the mount and camera but full-scale hardware simulation of specific components has not yet been achieved.

 ..
 [2] The Python FSM used by POCS is in fact called `transitions <https://github.com/tyarkoni/transitions>`_.

 ..
-[Elkady2012]_ Stuff
+[Elkady2012] Stuff
 ..
-[Denny2004]_ Stuff
+[Denny2004] Stuff
 ..
+[Lee2017] Stuff
-[Lee2017]_ Stuff
+..
+[Gamma1993] Stuff